Minimax-Optimal Multi-Agent RL in Markov Games With a Generative Model: Abstract

 \section{Abstract}

-This paper is concerned with two-player zero-sum Markov games --- arguably the most basic setting in multi-agent reinforcement learning --- with the goal of learning a Nash equilibrium (NE) sample-optimally.
+This paper studies multi-agent reinforcement learning in Markov games, with the goal of learning Nash equilibria or coarse correlated equilibria (CCE) sample-optimally.
 All prior results suffer from at least one of the two obstacles: the curse of multiple agents and the barrier of long horizon, regardless of the sampling protocol in use.
 We take a step towards settling this problem, assuming access to a flexible sampling mechanism: the generative model.
-Focusing on non-stationary finite-horizon Markov games, we develop a learning algorithm called \myalg~and an adaptive sampling scheme that leverage the optimism principle in adversarial learning (particularly the Follow-the-Regularized-Leader (FTRL) method), with a delicate design of bonus terms that ensure certain decomposability under the FTRL dynamics.
-Our algorithm learns an $\varepsilon$-approximate Markov NE policy using
+Focusing on non-stationary finite-horizon Markov games, we develop a fast learning algorithm called \myalg~and an adaptive sampling scheme that leverage the optimism principle in online adversarial learning (particularly the Follow-the-Regularized-Leader (FTRL) method).
+Our algorithm learns an $\varepsilon$-approximate CCE in a general-sum Markov game using

-samples, where $S$ is the number of states, $H$ is the horizon, and $A$ (resp.~$B$) denotes the number of actions for the max-player (resp.~min-player).
-This is nearly un-improvable in a minimax sense.
+samples, where $m$ is the number of players, $S$ indicates the number of states, $H$ is the horizon, and $A_i$ denotes the number of actions for the $i$-th player.
+This is minimax-optimal (up to log factor) when the number of players is fixed.
+When applied to two-player zero-sum Markov games, our algorithm provably finds an $\varepsilon$-approximate Nash equilibrium with minimal samples.
 Along the way, we derive a refined regret bound for FTRL that makes explicit the role of variance-type quantities, which might be of independent interest.